lgeurts/lgeurts.github.io/APPLICATION_FORM.md

     * Programming languages such as Go, Python, Rust, C, or equivalent

 ***Extras that will work in your favor:***
-- You speak fluently English and additionally German, French, or Dutch
+- You speak & write fluently English and German, French, or Dutch
 - Flexibility to learn from and work with different technical environments and customer teams
 - Experience operating and maintaining production systems on Linux in a public cloud
 - An analytical mind; debugging and problem solving skills are paramount